brampat/brampat.github.io/2019-09-26_Global_AppSec/Day_1.md

 * No software update possibilities
 * Default and/or hardcoded credentials
 * Detecting malware: Linux malware (targeting IoT devices) have now superseded Windows malware
-* Why is there still Telnet trafic detected?
+* Why is there still Telnet traffic detected?

 APT: Advanced Persistent Threat
 The keyword is Persistent.
 They do not give up.